CEED/libCEED/CODE_OF_CONDUCT.md

-# libCEED Code of Conduct
+# libCEED: Code of Conduct

 ## Our Pledge